 So, you’re thinking about moving to Cologne?
 You’ve come to the right place!
-Situated in the North Rhine, Cologne is the fourth largest city in Germany, following Munich, Hamburg and the bustling metropolis of Berlin.
+Situated in the North Rhine, Cologne is the fourth largest city in Germany.
 Filled with over a million residents, this city offers a historic ambiance with a fast-paced lifestyle, making it a perfect choice for incoming internationals who want to experience the popular German culture.

 In Cologne, you’ll find the rippling Rhine River running right through the city, along with its world-renowned cathedral.
 It is also a favorite amongst students on exchange in Germany, as the University of Cologne is one of the continent’s oldest and most respected institutions of higher learning.
 If you’re interested in a ladder-climbing internship in Germany, Cologne also offers a growing number of opportunities.
 However, if you’ve decided that you’re ready to begin your professional career, you’ll find yourself in great company here as well!